Bill protecting same-sex, interracial unions set for passage

 In the end, several religious groups, including The Church of Jesus Christ of Latter-day Saints, came out in support of the bill.
 The Mormon church said it would support rights for same-sex couples as long as they didn’t infringe upon religious groups’ right to believe as they choose.

-“Marriage is the exclusive, lifelong, conjugal union between one man and one woman, and any departure from that design hurts the indispensable goal of having every child raised in a stable home by the mom and dad who conceived him,” the Heritage Foundation’s Roger Severino, vice president of domestic policy, wrote in a recent blog post arguing against the bill.

-In Congress, as public sentiment has shifted, Republicans have largely shied away from making that argument.
-On the House floor Wednesday night, a handful of Republicans voiced opposition over the legislation for process reasons — saying that it hadn’t gotten a full hearing in the House — or by arguing that the religious liberty provisions added by the Senate weren’t enough.

-The bill’s supporters will be watching to see whether the 47 Republicans who previously backed the legislation will stick with it, and whether they could gain more votes especially now that it includes the additional religious liberty provisions negotiated by Senate Republicans.
-Heritage and other groups have been pushing Republicans who support the bill to switch their position.
+The bill’s supporters will be watching to see whether the almost four dozen Republicans who previously backed the legislation will stick with it, and whether they could gain more votes especially now that it includes the additional religious liberty provisions negotiated by Senate Republicans.
+Conservative groups that oppose the bill have been pushing Republicans who support it to switch their position.

 “We have been through a lot,” said Kelley Robinson, the incoming president of the advocacy group Human Rights Campaign.
 But Robinson says the votes show “in such an important way” that the country values LBGTQ people.